wiredimpact/wired-impact-volunteer-management/README.txt

 * Adjusted system used to add new settings in the future.

 = 0.2.1 =
-* Bugfix: Fix issue where admin notice would show again after the settings were changed.
+* Fixed bug where admin notice would show again after the settings were changed.

 = 0.2 =
-* Show admin notice when plugin is activated directing people to tips on how to get started.
+* Added admin notice when plugin is activated directing people to tips on how to get started.
-* Adjust how templates are loaded for a single volunteer opportunity to improve theme compatibility.
+* Adjusted how templates are loaded for a single volunteer opportunity to improve theme compatibility.

 = 0.1 =
 * Initial release.